RAA logo by Suricata In Association with Amazon.com

 A. Skirmish mode is a way for you to practice multiplayer games against AI opponents.
 You can play on any of the multiplayer maps with all of the same options that are in the multiplayer game setup (tech level, ore re-growth, starting units, etc.) You can then add 1 to 7 AI players, and set the difficulty level.

-Q. How to install Red Alert under Win2K?
+Q. How to install Red Alert on Win2K?

 A. Use apcompat.exe (comes with win2k support tools found on cdrom), browse to the setup program, tell program to use win98, and run setup), once done game works fine.